 Similar to the A2 bomber, the MA1 is originally a military design, and is originally made in nylon.
 The generic term for this jacket is also a bomber.

-Some distinct features to separate it from the A2: Ribbed collar and slit pockets instead of the two front flap pockets, and a zipper pocket on the left sleeve.
+Some distinct features to separate it from the A2: Ribbed cuffs, ribbed collar, and slit pockets instead of the two front flap pockets, and a zipper pocket on the left sleeve.

 The Fencing Jacket

 Adapted from the jackets fencers wear, zippers are placed extremely asymmetrically (and sometimes feature a strong S curve design).